 1. Choose the Right Bags

-● Tarmac AWD Carry On: This rolling carry-on bag features ultra-durable multi-directional spinner wheels for effortless mobility while you zip through the airport.
+● Caldera 4-Wheel Carry On: This rolling carry-on bag features ultra-durable multi-directional spinner wheels for effortless mobility while you zip through the airport.
 It also features an expansion zipper for more capacity, just in case you need more space once on the ground in your destination.

 ● Global Companion 40L: Ideal for backpackers or anyone on an active trip, this backpack is a compact organizational machine.
 Ergonomic padded & moisture wicking backpack straps mean it stays comfortable no matter how long your travel day, and a women’s fit version ensures it fits like a dream.